kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 #### Mixed scopes:
 A PDB `selector` that matches pods from multiple different `PodGroup`s (or a mix of grouped and individual pods) may result in confusing behavior.

-Mitigation: The controller will treat pods without a Workload reference as unhealthy.
+Mitigation: The controller will treat pods without a `schedulingGroup` as unhealthy.
 We will document best practices advising users to create separate PDBs for each distinct `PodGroup` or set of individual pods they wish to protect.

 #### API Dependency & Latency:
-The eviction admission logic now requires fetching an external `Workload` object, introducing a dependency on the Workload API and potential latency.
+The eviction admission logic now requires fetching an external `PodGroup` object, introducing a dependency on the PodGroup API and potential latency.

-Mitigation: The controller will use a standard informer/cache for `Workload` objects to minimize API latency.
-If the `Workload` object cannot be found, the controller will fail closed (block eviction) and report a `WorkloadResolutionFailed` condition.
+Mitigation: The controller will use standard informers/caches for `PodGroup` objects to minimize API latency.
+If the required objects cannot be found, the controller will fail closed (block eviction) and report a `PodGroupResolutionFailed` condition.

 ## Design Details